readyready15728/misc/awakemud-notes.md

 and after getting through chargen, ask for builder privileges"
 * Librarian in a bar on the Sauteurs beach offers work.
 * Build Reality Filters into your next deck.
+* Where appropriate (you'll know where), Routing, Management, Executive and lastly Project.